 The structural change of the Russian economy can be understood by looking at the recent balance of imports and exports in Russia: Exports from Western countries to Russia have generally declined sharply, while imports to Western countries from Russia have increased.

 The example of Russian-German trade relations illustrates this development: Since the beginning of the war, exports from Germany to Russia have fallen by 51%.
 In monetary terms, however, exports increased by 38% due to commodity prices.
 Overall, trade between Russia and Germany fell by only 3%.
 Other European countries also significantly reduced their deliveries to Russia, but as not all countries were able to quickly dispense with Russian resources, the overall volume of trade did not fall as much or even increased.

 Due to the sale of more expensive commodities, Russia has many dollars and euros, but few free rubles to exchange them into.
-In such a situation, it is not surprising that the ruble appreciates.
+In such a situation, it is not surprising that the ruble gains value.

 The situation is changing rapidly and will develop depending on the further sanctions policy and, above all, on the course of the war in Ukraine and the political course in Russia.
 However, one thing is certain: it cannot be said that the ruble exchange rate reflects the real state of the Russian economy under the sanctions.
 The ruble exchange rate mainly reflects the fact that it is much easier to regulate the exchange rate in a semi-closed economy than in a free market.
 In addition, the ruble exchange rate is based on the fact that it is difficult to find a use for foreign currency within Russia, as imports have declined significantly.